7h3v01d/kokoro_test_rig_gui/README.md

     - ~-60 dBFS → 0%
     - 0 dBFS → 100%

-Troubleshooting
+## Troubleshooting
-“Model not found” / “Voices not found”
+### “Model not found” / “Voices not found”

-Make sure:

-- The files exist
-- Paths are correct
-- You selected the correct `.onnx` and `.bin`

-### No audio playback
+- Use Download model files… in the GUI
+- Or use Browse… buttons to select the files manually

+### Playback not working

-- Install `sounddevice`:
+- Install sounddevice:
 ```bash
 pip install sounddevice
 ```
-- On Windows, you may also need a working audio backend.
-If playback still fails, use Save WAV and play the file in a standard media player.
+- If playback still fails, use Save WAV and play the output using a standard media player.

 ### Matplotlib/Tk errors

-- Ensure you installed matplotlib and your Python includes Tk support.
+- Ensure matplotlib is installed:
-- Reinstall:
 ```bash
 pip install -U matplotlib
 ```
+- Some minimal Python installs may not include Tk; use a standard Python distribution that includes Tk support.

 ### Project Layout (minimal)
 ```code
 .